 Types of LMIAs Needed When Applying for the Temporary Foreign Worker Program

 For high-wage positions, the LMIA procedure is much like that of the old LMO.
 However, a few major changes have been made:

-The procedures and criteria involved for Low Wage LMIAs is somewhat different than for High-Wage LMIAs.
-More restrictions are imposed on Low Wage job offers than are high wage as follows:
+The procedures and criteria involved for Low-Wage LMIAs are somewhat different than for High-Wage LMIAs.
+More restrictions are imposed on low-wage job offers than on high-wage, as shown by the following: